onigame/czar/README.md

    instance to which you can make entries and edits.
 Make sure the data is being sent to the server -- try simultaneous viewing in two browser windows.

-5. Load `inspect.html` in a browser.
-Enter the URL of your stateserver (the same one you put in your edited config.js).
+5. Load `stateserver_inspect.html` in a browser.
+Enter the URL of your stateserver (the same one you put in config.js).
 Look at the key/value pairs.
 Try modifying some of them -- the modifications should be reflected in the running Czar instances.